 - Contact the owner of any material for permission to use the materials.

 - Indicate whether individuals have permission to use your materials.

 - Intimidating, harassing, bullying, abusive, threatening, lewd, discriminatory, derogatory, demeaning, hateful speech or actions, or harmful criticism by any participant during any NCFR event and in one-on-one communications carried out in the context of any NCFR events.

 - Harmful or prejudicial verbal or written comments or visual images related to gender, gender identity, gender expression, sexual orientation, race, ethnicity, religion, disability, age, appearance, or other personal characteristics as referenced in this policy.

 - Inappropriate use of nudity and/or sexual images in public or virtual spaces.
 In formal presentations, sexual language or imagery in the context of professional study may not constitute harassment; presenters are requested to inform participants about the inclusion of sexual content in their presentation.

-- Posting defamatory, abusive, profane, threatening, offensive, or illegal materials or statements.
+- Posting defamatory, abusive, profane, threatening, offensive, or illegal materials, images, or statements.

 - Deliberate intimidation, stalking, or following.

 - Personally photographing or recording event attendees’ image or voice for the purpose of harassment or discrimination.